turingschool/career-development-curriculum-site/resources/finding_opportunities.md

 * [Tech Ladies](https://www.hiretechladies.com/) is a community for women and non-binary folks.
 You have to apply to join, but once accepted, you'll have access to jobs from partnering companies.
 * [Black Career Network](https://www.blackcareernetwork.com/) connects Black professionals with job opportunities.
 * [Chezie](https://www.chezie.co/) is a diversity career platform that allows you to search by both companies that value DEI and view job postings.
+* [Elpha](https://elpha.com/talent-pool) is a community for women to discover career opportunities in tech and network with other women in the field.

 ### Search by...job listings
 * Turing's Terminal Job Board postings in #job-hunt on Slack